CO17309/FACE-RECOGNITION-USING-PYTHON/README.md

 ## Facial Recognition Systems
 We can break down the face recognition into smaller steps.

-Face detection: Detect and isolate faces in the image.
+a) Face detection: Detect and isolate faces in the image.

 1. We have used a pre-trained cascade classifier for face detection called Haar Cascades.